OlineRanum/olineranum.github.io/_pages/bio.md

 </tr>
 </table>

-At the age of 4, my brother Halvor was diagnosed with a rare neurological disorder.
-He lost his ability to use spoken language, and our family adapted by learning to sign.
-As such, I grew up in a bilingual household, where we daily spoke both Norwegian and Norwegian Sign Language.

-In his fight for inclusion, my brother has taught me about accessibility, empowerment, and community, but his circumstances have also demonstrated the immense cost of not being able to access information and services around you.
-The advent of AI offers to provide my brother and those facing similar challenges with tools that can profoundly transform their opportunities, leading to a more inclusive and fully realized experience of life.

 Warm AI is the pursuit of technologies that assist people living under adverse social conditions.
 A prime example is sign language processing (SLP), which automates interpretations between d/Deaf and hearing communities.
 My work, while focusing on what could be considered a prime example of warm AI, is part of a larger purpose centered on improving societal structures for accessibility.